 Notes

-- Fry the tortillas — Lightly frying the corn tortillas helps to enhance the flavor and texture of this meal.
+- Fry the tortillas: Lightly frying the corn tortillas helps enhance the flavor and texture of this meal.

-- Adjust the consistency — You're looking for the consistency of a thick soup.
-Keep adding more bean water or vegetable broth until you achieve it.
+- Adjust the consistency: You’re looking for the consistency of a thick soup.
+Keep adding more liquid until you achieve it.
+You can save some of the cooking water from the beans or use vegetable broth to thin the sauce.

 Nutrition